FAQs

 This is an accordion element with a series of buttons that open and close related content panels.

-The Cook & Franke Teaching Computer Lab and Class of 1972 Study Lab are located on the second floor of the Law Library, on the opposite side of the wall with the class photos.
-The labs are open during all Law Library hours.
+The Study & Collaboration Lab is located on the second floor of the Law Library, on the opposite side of the wall with the class photos.
+The lab is reserved for law students, faculty and staff use only and is open during all Law Library hours.

 How can I configure my laptop to access the wireless network?